Zephyrus02/RapidQuest-Frontend/README.md

 #### Page not loading
 - **Check**: Frontend server is running on port 5173
 - **Solution**: Run `npm run dev` in the frontend directory

-## 🎬 Demo Script for Recruiters

-### 2-Minute Demo Flow

-1. **Opening (15 seconds)**
-   - "This is RapidQuest, a full-stack real-time chat application"
-   - Show the login page and mention WhatsApp-inspired design

-2. **User Registration (30 seconds)**
-   - Quickly register two users
-   - Highlight the validation and auto-generated avatars

-3. **Contact Management (30 seconds)**
-   - Add contacts using email addresses
-   - Show the real-time contact addition notifications

-4. **Real-Time Messaging (45 seconds)**
-   - Send messages between users
-   - Highlight instant delivery and status updates
-   - Show typing indicators and online status

-5. **Feature Showcase (30 seconds)**
-   - Toggle dark/light theme
-   - Show mobile responsiveness
-   - Demonstrate cross-tab synchronization

-### Questions Recruiters Might Ask

-**Q: How does real-time messaging work?**
-A: Uses Socket.IO for WebSocket connections with automatic fallback to polling, ensuring reliable real-time communication.

-**Q: How do you handle offline scenarios?**
-A: Implements optimistic updates with message queuing and automatic reconnection when the connection is restored.

-**Q: What makes this production-ready?**
-A: Includes comprehensive error handling, type safety with TypeScript, security measures, and scalable architecture patterns.

 ---